ibm-cloud-docs/power-iaas/use-case-oracle.md

 To migrate an AIX-based Oracle database from IBM Power to {{site.data.keyword.powerSys_notm}}, complete the procedure that is provided in the following resources:
 - For more information about the procedure, see [Oracle technical migration procedure](https://ibm.biz/BdabLr){: external}.
-- For more information about instructions in a demo video, see [Migrating an Oracle Database from on-premises IBM Power to IBM Power Systems Virtual Server](https://mediacenter.ibm.com/playlist/dedicated/256892453/1_4gunuccs/1_75ewqo57){: external}
+- For more information about instructions in a demo video, see [Migrating an Oracle Database from on-premises IBM Power to IBM Power Systems Virtual Server](https://mediacenter.ibm.com/playlist/dedicated/256892453/1_4gunuccs/1_75ewqo57){: external}.
-- For more information about deploying Oracle Database on IBM {{site.data.keyword.powerSys_notm}} by using deployable architecture, see [Oracle on IBM Power Virtual Server](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-powervs-oracle-97af9ca3-851c-4c09-9afb-4cdcebd4f4a2-global ){: external}
+- For more information about deploying Oracle Database on IBM {{site.data.keyword.powerSys_notm}} by using deployable architecture, see [Oracle on IBM Power Virtual Server](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-powervs-oracle-97af9ca3-851c-4c09-9afb-4cdcebd4f4a2-global ){: external}.

 ## Implementing Oracle RAC on AIX in {{site.data.keyword.powerSys_notm}}